hexbatch/apple-core/core-docs/step-1-bounds/time-overview.md

 The time bounds calculates out the periods of being on, using the timezone to convert this to unix timestamps.

 Time bounds are always calculated on now

+internally, time spans are made from the cron strings